-We had our home.
+So, we had our home.
 I was a salesman, and the sort of salesman who is a dreamer—not about sales but about freedom.
 We had our home; I thought we had found Innisfree.
-You know, as in the William Butler Yeats poem--
+You know, as in the Yeats poem--

 I will arise and go now, and go to Innisfree